madhavgaba/gutterIcon/README.md

 2. Look for the "Implemented by" CodeLens above interface declarations
 3. Click on the CodeLens to see all implementations
 4. Click on any implementation to navigate to it
+5. When there's only one implementation, you'll be taken directly to it
+6. When there are multiple implementations, you'll see a list to choose from

 ### For Java Files